isomerpages/moe-marsilingsec/pages/Latest Information and Events.md

 Dear Parents / Guardians

-Our school will be holding our Secondary 4/5 Parent-Teacher Conference (PTC) in school on **Thursday, 7 March 2024 at 5pm**.
+Our school will be holding our Secondary 4/5 Parent-Teacher Conference (PTC) on **Thursday, 7 March 2024 at 5pm**.

 Please click [here](/files/Principal_letter_Sec_4___5_PTC.pdf) for more details